NGI-TRUSTCHAIN/DOOF/README.md

 The data owner to which this product belongs can grant and revoke data visibility of third parties over this data stream at any time, for any reason.

+The pilot was validated by the participants to the user-centric research, whose feedback was valuable into finding and implementing improvements in the user interface and functionality delivery.

+# Installation and deployment
+For the installation of the components and their dependencies please follow the steps documented in 1-DOOF_dependencies_and_third-party_installation and then in 2.DOOF-components-configuraiton under installation folder.